arenaxr/arena-docs/content/overview/panoramic.md

 To ensure the upload of the 360 video stream isn't diminished before other users get a chance to download it, each 360 camera should have:

+- **Updated camera firmware**: Many of the above cameras have updates which prevent them from overheating and shutting down in the middle of your live video stream.
+Contact the camera manufacturer website for updates.
 - A **fast computer**.
 This is a little hard to measure, but slower computers will diminish the video upload.
 We've had good results with the MacBook Pro M1 chip.
+Our Intel x86 MacBook Pros have struggled to have enough memory in the browser for the Javascript code to marshall high frame rates of 2K 360 video streams.
-- A **wired network connection** of at least 1Gbps since we need to make sure our upload of the 360 video stream has as much bandwidth as possible and without the variable instability of wireless connections.
+- A **wired network connection** of at least 1 Gbps since we need to make sure our upload of the 360 video stream has as much bandwidth as possible and without the variable instability of wireless connections.
+Wifi connections will limit your resolution down to about 50 Mbps.
 - Optimally a **2K output stream** from the camera so detail renders well, higher outputs like 4K may work, but it's untested.
 - Google **Chrome** or Microsoft **Edge**.
 Firefox and other browsers have trouble ingesting the 2:1 video ratio required.
 Check the `A/V Setup` screen when entering the scene for strange visual artifacts.
 - ARENA Web Core [**version 1.11**](https://arenaxr.org/conf/versions.html) or higher.